rnjstr/jestersfleet-DU/README.md

 # jestersfleet-DU
-This is the SVG coding for JestersFleet in Dual Universe.
+This is the SVG coding for JestersFleet in Dual Universe.<br>
 This will not render on Github.
+Press the code button to see the editable code.
+Fill colors are typically hexidecimal. (ie: fill=#9900ff)